What is a Property Bond?

 When you look to invest into a property with the intention of acquiring a profit, there is often many things that need to be considered before you approach the UK property market.
 Some of the factors that you would typically have to address when investing directly into the property market would be council tax, involving estate agents and tenancy challenges, stamp duty, insurance repayments, maintenance fees, etc.

-Property bonds offer a far simpler option for investors, akin with stocks and shares, but offering far lower volatility and far more security.
+Property bonds offer a simpler option for investors, akin with stocks and shares, but offering lower volatility and more security when asset backed.
 They allow investors to simply invest their capital and take a more hands-off approach to acquiring profits.

 Are Property Bonds Safe?